 - Analysed assessments to establish exactly where the gaps in learning were.
 This was followed by bespoke intervention plans for groups and individuals. - Recognised the impact of the cost of living increases on our local community and the current cost of living crisis.
 Families that would have been previously considered not vulnerable are now vulnerable.
-Pastoral and safeguarding staff monitor and support this cohort. - Become a referral agency for the local foodbank and developed a working relationship with the local hygiene bank. - Tracked identified vulnerable pupils to ensure they have the right provision in class to support progress. - Identified a Communication Champion in place to embed a Communication Friendly Environment across the school and implemented expectations of a Communication Friendly environment. - Our Sports Coach works on specific skills with our SEND and Pupil Premium children and improve participation rates for pupils with different characteristics. - Our Emotional Literacy Support assistant has been taken off the cover rota to increase the time available for them to work with children on social, emotional and mental health interventions.
-They work with specific children 1:1 or in small groups on a bespoke set of interventions with strict entry and exit criteria. - Our Family Support Worker has been taken off the cover rota to work with both children and families on social, emotional and mental health interventions as well as supporting families and signposting to the best external agencies, services or charities to meet need. - We continued to review our curriculum to ensure that events and people from all cultures are in our curriculum and celebrated.
-We revisit this termly to ensure equality and diversity is included in every topic. - New teaching materials and books are selected to ensure children learn about significant individuals representing all groups with protected characteristics and to ensure children see themselves represented in the books read to classes, including in the authors of books read in class. - The SENDCO has continued to embed reporting of SEND provision to ensure a consistent approach and timely communication with parents to ensure all children have access to quality learning opportunities that meet their needs and is also available on the playground before school on her working days for discussion with parents.
+Pastoral and safeguarding staff monitor and support this cohort. - Continued to act as a referral agency for the local foodbank and developed a working relationship with the local hygiene bank. - Tracked identified vulnerable pupils to ensure they have the right provision in class to support progress. - Appointed a Communication Champion, working with SLT to embed a Communication Friendly Environment across the school and implemented expectations of a Communication Friendly environment. - Our Sports Coach works on specific skills with our SEND and Pupil Premium children and improve participation rates for pupils with different characteristics. - Our Emotional Literacy Support assistant works with children on social, emotional and mental health interventions.
+They work with specific children 1:1 or in small groups on a bespoke set of interventions with strict entry and exit criteria, reviewed half termly by the ELSA and SENDCo - Our Family Support Worker (also a DDSL) works with both children and families on social, emotional and mental health interventions as well as supporting families and signposting to the best external agencies, services or charities to meet need. - We continue to review our curriculum to ensure that events and people from all cultures are in our curriculum and celebrated. - New teaching materials and books are selected to ensure children learn about significant individuals representing all groups with protected characteristics and to ensure children see themselves represented in the books read to classes, including in the authors of books read in class. - The SENDCO has continued to embed reporting of SEND provision to ensure a consistent approach and timely communication with parents to ensure all children have access to quality learning opportunities that meet their needs and is also available on the playground before school on her working days for discussion with parents.